Roblox/testez/CONTRIBUTING.md

 ### Tests
 When submitting a bug fix, create a test that verifies the broken behavior and that the bug fix works.
 This helps us avoid regressions!

-When submitting a new feature, add tests for all functionality.

 We use [LuaCov](https://keplerproject.github.io/luacov) for keeping track of code coverage.
 We'd like it to be as close to 100% as possible, but it's not always easy.